 Georgian Fire - (Porcelain) Described by chefs as a truly "white hot" garlic.
 Raw taste is strong with a hotness that is not at all unpleasant.
 Great for salsa and salads.
 4-6 cloves per bulb.
 Produces thick, sturdy, flavorful scapes.

-German Extra Hardy - (Porcelain) Strong raw flavor, high sugar content, and not too hot.
+German Extra Hardy (sold out for 2020) - (Porcelain) Strong raw flavor, high sugar content, and not too hot.
 One of the very best for roasting.
 4-5 very large cloves per bulb.
 Outside skin is ivory-white, but the skin covering the cloves is dark red.